 During surgery, your body undergoes an immense amount of stress.
 This could take the form of bruising, tissue damage, and more.
 After surgery (including plastic surgeries), the body has an increased need for a variety of nutrients, such as Vitamin C, Zinc, and Magnesium.

 As the recovery science on this topic is conclusive, your body can seriously benefit from supplementation of critical nutrients during surgery recovery.
 So consider a supplement, ideally starting several days before the surgery and then continuing post-surgery to fill any nutritional gaps you might have.
-Per the 5-stage model of healing, it is particularly important to ensure strong post-surgery nutrition within the first 10-20 days after an injury or surgery as foundation of your recovery is laid down.
+Per the 5-stage model of healing, it is particularly important to ensure strong post-surgery nutrition within the first 10-20 days after an injury or surgery as the foundation of your recovery is laid down.

 So stay hydrated, eat adequate amounts of protein and complex carbohydrates.

 After your plastic surgery, your physician will prescribe a pain medication to help with the post-operative pain.
 Take only enough so that your pain is bearable and tolerable, and don’t try to make the pain go away completely.